Q: What is the benefit of having a meeting on a US-flagged cruise ship versus a foreign-flagged cruise ship?

 A: No, the maximum deduction per participant per year is $2,000 regardless of cruise length.

-Q: Are there any other US-flagged cruise ships in the market?
+Q: Besides the traditional large cruise ship sailing in Hawaii, are there any other US-flagged cruise ships in the market?